Parable of the Barren Fig Tree: Luke 13:6-9

 The gardener replies, "'Sir, let it alone for one more year, until I dig around it and put manure on it.
 If it bears fruit next year, well and good; but if not, you can cut it down.'"
 (Luke 13:8-9)

-This idea of the fig tree being barren, and the fact that it is expected to produce fruit, reinforces the idea of repentance being a real change in actions and thoughts (no longer sinning).
+This idea of the fig tree being barren, and the fact that it is expected to produce fruit, reinforces the idea of repentance being a complete change in actions and thoughts (by no longer sinning).

-Essentially, we are fig trees, and if we remain barren then we will be cut down too.
-(Luke 13:3; 5)
+Essentially, we are fig trees, and if we remain barren by sinning then we will be cut down.

-Even if the fig tree said "Sorry for being barren," it doesn't change the fact that it will be cut down if it doesn't start producing fruit, no matter how sorry it is.
+Even if the fig tree says "Sorry for being barren," it does not change the fact that it will be cut down if it doesn't start producing fruit, no matter how sorry it is.
+This is why actions reveal whether or not someone has truly repented, because Our Actions Reveal the Truth.

-Only those who actually repent and "produce fruit" (stop being "barren;" stop sinning) will be allowed to "be saved" from being cut down permanently.
+Only those who actually repent and "produce fruit" (stop being "barren;" stop sinning) will be allowed to "be saved" from being cut down permanently and "thrown into the fire."